loafthecomputerphile/fjml/README.md

             ```

 - #### Imports:
-    Imports are called using the file name of the UI file defined inside the import folder defined by the key `"source"`. if the import folder includes different folders the use of the key `"folder"` can be used to indicate the specific folder inside the main import folder where you want to import from. e.g:
+    Imports are called using the file name of the UI file defined inside the import folder defined by the key `"source"`.
+If the import folder includes different folders the use of the key `"folder"` can be used to indicate the specific folder inside the main import folder where you want to import from. e.g:
         - `{"source:"container_ui"}`
         - `{source:["user_ui", "admin_ui"], "folder":"person_ui_folder"}`

 - #### Controls:
     controls can be named using the `"var_name"` key and then can be called and used in the python `"Action"` class using `"self.name_text"` or in another control using a dictionary using the `"refs"` key and the control name as its value. e.g: `{"refs":"name_text"}`
+    Format example:
+    ```json
+    {
+        "var_name":"foo",
+        "control_type":"imported/registered control name",
+        "settings":{
+            ...
+        }
+    }
+    ```

 - #### UI:
     The UI section is used to define the route views used by you program.